merry7cherry/Flow-Matching-trajectory-visualization/README.md

 To visualize VFMF trajectories, use `flowviz.pipelines.flow_matching.compute_variational_forward_mean_trajectories`.
 The helper samples latent codes from the standard normal prior (matching inference-time behaviour) and integrates the velocity field with the Euler integrator, producing a tensor of states and their corresponding time stamps that can be plotted with the existing visualization utilities.

+## Variational Forward Mean Flow Modified (VFMF-M)

+The modified VFMF objective leverages the same latent-conditioned velocity network but replaces the encoder with a forward-only variant that conditions exclusively on \(x_0, x_1\).
+Consequently, the latent time derivative is identically zero and no Jacobian-vector products are needed for the encoder pathway.
+Training is handled by `flowviz.pipelines.flow_matching.train_variational_forward_mean_flow_modified_matching`, which mirrors the bookkeeping used for VFMF while omitting the latent JVP computation.

+For visualization, reuse `flowviz.pipelines.flow_matching.compute_variational_forward_mean_trajectories`—the inference procedure samples latent codes from the prior and integrates the velocity network exactly as in the standard VFMF case, ensuring comparable trajectory outputs.

 ## Adding New Flow Variants